Cavani racially insensitive social media post being looked into by FA | Goal.com

 The FA and United have not yet officially commented on the issue.

-Cavani joined the Old Trafford side in a free transfer in October and has scored three goals in five substitute appearances in the Premier League.
+Cavani joined the Old Trafford side on a free transfer in October and has scored three goals in five substitute appearances in the Premier League.